SubnetSage/ai-coding-journey/Summarizer Process.md

         expected_output=expected_output
     )

-pdf_summarizer_role = 'Credit Expert'
+pdf_summarizer_role = 'Digital Marketing Specialist'
-pdf_summarizer_goal = 'Summarize each page of the provided PDF document.' pdf_summarizer_backstory = f"""
+pdf_summarizer_goal = 'Summarize each page of the provided PDF marketing materials.' pdf_summarizer_backstory = f"""
-    You are an expert IT instructor specializing in Linux systems administration and open-source technologies.
+    You are an expert in digital marketing with extensive experience in creating and analyzing marketing materials.
-    Your task is to read and rewrite each page of the given PDF document to simplify and clarify the key concepts of Linux for a broad audience.
+    Your task is to read and rewrite each page of the given PDF document to simplify and clarify key marketing concepts for a broad audience.
-    Break down complex topics into easy-to-understand explanations and provide practical examples from real-world scenarios to ensure clarity and comprehension.
+    Break down complex marketing strategies into easy-to-understand explanations and provide practical examples from real-world scenarios to ensure clarity and comprehension.
     Here is the guide for reference: {pdf_summary[:500]}... (truncated)
 """